 The Cubs trade veteran third baseman Ron Cey for the A's infielder Luis Quinones.
 The

-'Penguin' will be released after playing 45 games for Oakland, and the 39-year old retires with a lifetime batting .261 after 17 years in the major leagues.
+'Penguin' will be released after playing 45 games for Oakland, and the 39-year old retires with a .261 lifetime batting average after spending 17 years in the major leagues.

 The expansion Devil Rays name the first two skippers of their minor league system.
 Former major leaguer Tom Foley will manage at Butte in the Pioneer League and veteran minor coach and manager Bill Evers will be at the helm for the St. Petersburg team in the Gulf Coast Rookie League.

 In his first year of eligibility by a unanimous vote of the media covering the team, Cal Ripken Jr. joins his dad by becoming the 40th member of the Orioles Hall of Fame.
 The formal ceremony will take place on September 6, 2003, which marks the eighth anniversary of the night the Baltimore infielder broke Lou Gehrig's record consecutive games streak of 2,130 games at Camden Yards.